Simranroshangupta/python-programming-basics/README.md

-# Python Programming Basics
+# Python Programming Basics 🐍

-This repository contains beginner-level Python programs created as part of my learning journey in B.Sc.
-AI & ML.
-It covers core Python fundamentals with simple and well-structured examples.
+This repository demonstrates my understanding of **core Python fundamentals** through structured examples and logic-based programs.
+It was developed as part of my **B.Sc.
+Artificial Intelligence & Machine Learning** coursework to build a strong foundation before moving to Object-Oriented Programming and real-world projects.
 ---

-## Topics Covered

-### Conditional Statements
-- Odd and Even number check
-- Prime number check (count method)
-- Voting eligibility
-- Largest among three numbers
-- Nested if–else decision making (age categories)

-### Operators
-- Arithmetic operators
-- Relational (comparison) operators
-- Logical operators
-- Assignment operators
-- Membership operators
-- Identity operators

-### Looping Statements
-- for loop
-- while loop
-- Counting numbers from 1 to 20
-- Multiplication table of a number
-- Factorial of a number

-### Loop Control Statements
-- break statement
-- continue statement
-- loop–else construct
-- pass statement

-### Number-Based Logic Programs
-- Palindrome number
-- Armstrong number
-- Sum of digits of a number
-- Sum of unique digits of a number

-### Collections
-- Lists (basics, operations, programs)
-- Tuples (basics, operations, programs)
-- Dictionaries (basics, operations, real-life examples)
-- Sets (unique elements and set operations)
+## What This Repository Demonstrates (Interviewer Focus)

+- Clear understanding of Python control flow and logic building
+- Ability to break problems into small, reusable components
+- Practical use of functions and built-in methods
+- Structured organization of code for readability and maintenance
+- Consistent coding style with meaningful examples
+---

+## Core Concepts Covered

+### Control Flow & Logic
+- Conditional statements (if / elif / else)
+- Nested decision-making
+- Logical and relational operators
+- Looping constructs and loop control

+### Problem-Solving Programs
+- Odd–even and prime number checks
+- Factorial and multiplication table
+- Palindrome and Armstrong numbers
+- Digit-based logical problems

+### Data Handling & Collections
+- Lists, tuples, dictionaries, and sets
+- Common operations and real-life examples
+- Indexing and slicing of sequences

+### Functions & Reusability
+- User-defined functions
+- Parameters and return values
+- Default and keyword arguments
+- Built-in `help()` function for documentation
+-
+### Built-in Methods
+- String, list, tuple, dictionary, and set methods
+- Understanding mutable vs immutable data types
 ### Exception Handling
-- Basic try–except
+- try–except blocks
 - Handling invalid user input
-- try–except–finally
+- try–except–finally usage
+---

+## Repository Structure (Clean & Intentional)
+- Concepts are separated into dedicated folders
+- Each file focuses on a single concept
+- Examples are minimal but meaningful
+- Emphasis on logic clarity over complexity
+---
+## How to Run
+python filename.py